Acorus project overview

 Caveats

-In order to use the latest Acorus release, you’ll need version 3.6.1 JMonkeyEngine libraries.
+In order to use the latest Acorus release, you’ll need version 3.6.1 (or later) JMonkeyEngine libraries.

 Like JMonkeyEngine, Acorus and its documentation assume a certain level of proficiency with the Java programming language.
 This project isn’t aimed at non-programmers, nor developers without prior Java experience.